okuvshynov/cubestat/README.md

 ```
 pip3 install cubestat

-usage: ./cubestat.py [-h]
-                     [--refresh_ms REFRESH_MS]
-                     [--buffer_size BUFFER_SIZE]
+usage: cubestat [-h] [--refresh_ms REFRESH_MS] [--buffer_size BUFFER_SIZE]
-                     [--cpu {all,by_cluster,by_core}]
-                     [--color {red,green,blue,mixed}]
+                [--cpu {all,by_cluster,by_core}] [--color {red,green,blue,mixed}]
-                     [--percentages {hidden,last}]
-                     [--disk] [--network]
+                [--percentages {hidden,last}] [--disk] [--network]

 options:
-  -h, --help            show this help message and
+  -h, --help            show this help message and exit
-                        exit
   --refresh_ms REFRESH_MS, -i REFRESH_MS
-                        Update frequency,
+                        Update frequency, milliseconds
-                        milliseconds
   --buffer_size BUFFER_SIZE
-                        How many datapoints to
-                        store.
-Having it larger
-                        than screen width is a
+                        How many datapoints to store.
+Having it larger than screen width is a good
-                        good idea as terminal
-                        window can be resized
+                        idea as terminal window can be resized
   --cpu {all,by_cluster,by_core}
-                        CPU mode - showing all
-                        cores, only cumulative by
-                        cluster or both.
+                        CPU mode - showing all cores, only cumulative by cluster or both.
 Can be
                         toggled by pressing c.
   --color {red,green,blue,mixed}
   --percentages {hidden,last}
-                        Show/hide numeric
-                        utilization percentage.
-                        Can be toggled by pressing
+                        Show/hide numeric utilization percentage.
+Can be toggled by pressing p.
-                        p.
   --disk                show disk read/write.
-Can
-                        be toggled by pressing d.
+Can be toggled by pressing d.
   --network             show network io.
-Can be
-                        toggled by pressing n.
+Can be toggled by pressing n.
 ```

 Running on Apple devices will require sudo access, as `powermetrics` has such limitation.
 Running on Linux machines doesn't have this limitation.